jhagas/ESPSupabase/README.md

 # ESPSupabase

-Simple library to connect ESP32/8266 to Supabase via REST API, including user authentication
+Simple library to connect ESP32/8266 to Supabase via REST API and WebSockets (for Realtime), including user authentication

 ## Installation